HenryHeffan/Factor-Revealing-SDP/README.md

 In this folder the (id) corresponds to the value of the hyperparameter i* and as we can see takes values from 49 to 98, because 99 is infeasible.

 The term (variable) can take the following values.
-Sorry if the notation is different with the paper and hence confusing.
+We are sorry that the _notation is different with the paper_ and hence confusing.

 ## Parameters:
 **"b":** vector with the objective of the PRIMAL